Damages and Materiality: Effects on voluntary disclosure: Appendix C: Formalities and Mathematica code

-where the supremum ranges over the disclosure filtrations $\mathbb{G}$ $=\{ \mathcal{G}_{t}^{+}\}$, as defined above.
 In (OC) both sides of the equation depend only on the public information available to the left of the date $t$.
 By definition, such a $\mathbb{G}^{\ast}$, if it exists, is unique.
-The main results in (Gietzmann and Ostaszewski 2016, Theorem 1), assert in particular that the unique censor process $\gamma_{t}$ corresponding to the optimal $ \mathbb{G}$\textit{-}forecasting process has the form $\sup _{\mathbb{G}} \mathbb{E}[Y_{1}|\mathcal{G}_{t}]$ and satisfies the (censoring) differential equation
+The main results in (Gietzmann and Ostaszewski 2016, Theorem 1), assert in particular that the unique censor process $\gamma_{t}$ corresponding to the optimal $ \mathbb{G}$\textit{-}forecasting process has the form $\sup _{\mathbb{G}} \mathbb{E}^{\mathbb{Q}}[Y_{1}|\mathcal{G}_{t}]$ and satisfies the (censoring) differential equation

 where $\nu_{t}=\lambda\lbrack2\Phi(\frac{1}{2}\sigma\sqrt{1-t})-1]>0.$

 \textbf{Remarks} 1.
 Informally, the censoring problem requires the firm to reach disclosure/suppression decisions using only the history of all prior public information.